 - Are U.S. citizens required to quarantine?
 Yes.

-- All arriving travelers, including those who present a negative PCR test, will also be required to self-isolate for a period of 7 days.
+- All arriving travelers, including those who present a negative PCR test, will also be required to self-isolate for a minimum of seven days.
+The quarantine period must total 10 days from the date of the traveler’s COVID-19 PCR test.
 Information about this requirement can be found in Spanish at https://www.argentina.gov.ar/noticias/el-gobierno-nacional-adoptara-nuevas-medidas-y-requisitos-para-el-ingreso-al-pais.

 - All international travelers must arrive in Argentina with a negative PCR test administered no more than 72 hours prior to departure .
 It is expected that travelers will need to provide test results to the airline before boarding at the point of departure.
 Any Argentine citizen or foreign resident who arrives via a land border and chooses not to present a negative PCR test administered no more than 72 hours before arrival will be required to self-isolate for 14 days.
 Anyone who does not follow the mandatory quarantine and the health measures may be subject to criminal penalties.
 If specifically directed by Argentine authorities to remain in place, you must comply.

 - Provincial and CABA authorities may impose a mandatory quarantine on any domestic traveler arriving with a suspected or confirmed case of COVID-19, who are presenting symptoms of COVID-19, or who have come in close contact with a confirmed COVID-19 patient.
 If ordered to quarantine by government officials, you must comply.

 - In addition, provincial authorities introduce additional quarantine measures and travel restrictions with little prior notice.
 Please check the website of your province’s Ministry of Health for more details.